-To receive or send an Official Transcript elsewhere, the student must submit a Transcript Request Form to the Student Records Office.
-The Transcript Request Form is available in the Student Records Office or at www.spartan.edu.
+To receive or send an Official Transcript elsewhere, the student must submit a Transcript Request via Parchment on the Spartan webpage at www.spartan.edu.

 Spartan College uses the standard 4.0 grade point system in computing a cumulative grade point average (CGPA).
 The CGPA is determined by multiplying the number of credits for each course by the number of points awarded for the letter grade received (see chart below) and dividing the total number of grade points earned by the number of credits attempted.